ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/usecase.md

 ## Test Snort 3 multithreading to process a single PCAP file

-The example usage demonstrates how multithreading increases the number of packets processed per second.
+The example demonstrates how multithreading increases the number of packets processed per second.

 PCAP File Description